Get insider access

 No

 The Creative Aurvana Ace 2's companion app is good and works with iOS and Android devices.
 There's a PC app by Creative, but it's not meant for these earbuds.
 The simple interface supplies most of what you need, like toggling on/off Adaptive ANC or ambient modes and remapping your controls to taste.
 Here's a quick tour through the app.
 Most impressive is the 10-band EQ, which you can use to tighten up the bass or tame the treble, and it saves your EQ to the buds if you switch devices.
 With that said, when using the multi-pair function, you can only alter the EQ if you're using the same device for playback that you have the app open on.
 You can also enter Low Latency Mode through the app to keep your videos more in sync with the audio.
-You don't get any additional immersive surround sound features; for that, you'll need to look at products like the Bose QuietComfort Ultra Earbuds Truly Wireless.
+You don't get any free additional immersive surround sound features; for that, you'll need to look at products like the Bose QuietComfort Ultra Earbuds Truly Wireless.

 Connectivity